 - Position – in customer’s mind

-- Performance – the user experience
+- Performance – the user experience, capability to meet expectations

 - Proximity – How close the brand is to it’s customers, Customer intimacy

 - Price – Price is no longer a fixed figure